SirDaev/Langton-s-Ant-with-jQuery/README.md

 # Langtons-Ant-with-jQuery

-A demonstration of Langton's Ant using jQuery.
+This is a demonstration of Langton's Ant using jQuery.

 ![](http://www.davejudd.com/images/github/langtons-ant/langtons-ant.png)